goldendict/goldendict/README.md

 ### Building with Zim dictionaries support

-To add Zim format support you need at first install lzma-dev package:
+To add Zim and Slob formats support you need at first install lzma-dev package:

     sudo apt-get liblzma-dev